 That said, it is still a source of pleasure and intimacy amongst older couples, and for those for whom it is an important part of their relationship, they are keen to understand what sex after surgery will look and feel like.

-Many men who have been diagnosed with localized prostate cancer will opt for surgery.
 The surgeons will excise the growth, or in some cases remove the entire prostate.
-There are also less invasive surgeries, such as the TURPs (transurethral resection) or radiation therapy.
+There are also less invasive surgeries, such as the TURPs (transurethral resection) and other non-surgical therapies such as radiation therapy.

 How does prostate surgery affect you sexually?